neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-the-neverfap-state-of-mind.md

 So what are you waiting for?

-I recommend checking out our list of <a class="link" href="">NeverFap Deluxe Practices</a> for a list of exercises you can do to develop calmness in your life.
+I recommend checking out our list of <a class="link" href="https://neverfapdeluxe.com/practices">NeverFap Deluxe Practices</a> for a list of exercises you can do to develop calmness in your life.

 <!--
 Often, our level of calmness is any single situation is usually a good indicator of our mental health at the time.